Abandoned & Little-Known Airfields:

 The field was said to consist of an irregularly-shaped 190 acre sod field, measuring 3,800' northwest/southeast by 3,400' northeast/southwest.

-which was said to offer repairs, fuel, and sales & service of Pitcairn airplanes.
+Two wooden hangars were depicted on the east side of the field, which was said to offer repairs, fuel, and sales & service of Pitcairn airplanes.

 An aerial view looking northwest at Pitcairn Field from the 1930 book "Philadelphia Aeronautical Center of the East"